Dilip Sananda

-Dilipkumar Sananda is an Indian politician he was a senior leader of the Indian National Congress from last 40 long years and a former member of the Maharashtra Legislative Assembly from Khamgaon for 15 years.
+Rana Dilipkumar Gokulchand Sananda is an Indian politician he was a senior leader of the Indian National Congress from last 40 long years and a former member of the Maharashtra Legislative Assembly from Khamgaon for 15 years.
 He Joined Nationalist Congress Party in June 2025.
 He was arrested by the police in February 2016 on corruption charges.
 In March he was released from jail on bail.